Oththa Seruppu Size 7 Movie Review: This Parthiban Movie Is A Brave Attempt

 Technical Aspects

 Resul Pookutty's extraordinary sound design is the soul of the movie, which begins and ends inside a room.
 The brilliant sound design has truly enhanced the overall watching experience.
-The music by C Sathya, which includes a song sung by Santhosh Narayanan and the amazing background score, totally goes hand-in-hand with the gripping narrative.
+Music by C Sathya, which includes a song sung by Santhosh Narayanan and the amazing background score, totally goes hand-in-hand with the gripping narrative.

 Cinematographer Ramji deserves huge applause for the totally unconventional yet extremely fascinating visuals of the movie.
-The perfect frames and brilliant usage of lighting have undoubtedly helped the movie connect with its audiences with its changing moods.
+The perfect frames and brilliant usage of lighting have undoubtedly helped the film connect with its audiences with its changing moods.

 Pros

-• Performances of Parthiban and the voice actors
+• Performances of Parthiban And The Voice Actors

 • Script & Direction